Home

 When the United States Census was made in 1870, the Esches lived in Armagh, with Joseph earning a living as a carpenter.

-The couple pulled up stakes during the 1870s and made a move to Elyria, Lorain County, OH.
+The couple pulled up stakes in 1876 and made a move to Ohio, settling in Elyria, Lorain County.
 They are shown there in the 1880 U.S. Census, with Joseph now working as a telegraph repairer.
+Then in 1883, they relocated to Fremont, Sandusky County, OH, where Laura's relative W.S.
+Shoupe was then living.

-The pair remained in Fremont as of 1910.
-At that time, Joseph owned a feed store, located where the Hotel Fremont later stood.
+The pair remained in Fremont for good.
+As of 1902, he earned income as a telegraph lineman.
+Then in 1905, at 306 West State Street, he owned a store providing flour, feed, hay and staraw, located where the Hotel Fremont later was constructed.
 He was retired by 1913.

 On the fateful day of Aug.
-9, 1913, Joseph was felled by heart failure and died in Fremont at the age of 76.
+9, 1913, in Fremont, Joseph was felled by heart failure and died immediately at the age of 76.
 His remains were laid to rest in Oakwood Cemetery.
+Son William signed the official Ohio certificate of death.

 She survived her soldier-husband by more than two decades, and endured the deaths of her adult daughter Elizabeth and son William.
-Her final address in Fremont was 122 Elm.
+Her address in Fremont in the 1920s was 122 Elm.
+Circa 1924, she was receiving $30 per month in pension payments but felt she needed more.
+In a letter to the commissioner of the Bureau of Pensions on March 29, 1924, she wrote:

 Burdened with senility and cardio-vascular disease, she was swept away by the angel of death at age 92 on April 12, 1938.
 Her obituary in the Fremont News-Messenger said that she "would have been 93 in May."